JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

 | Input constrained devices (Example: TV)                                                         | `urn:ietf:params:oauth:grant-type:device_code` | Device Flow                  |
 | Highly trusted applications where redirect based flows are not feasible to implement            | `password`                                     | Resource Owner Password Flow |

+!!!
+Note

+    Certain grant types should not be used together.
+For example, implicit flow with hybrid flow.
+Or using authorization code flow with hybrid flow.
+This allows a downgrade attack from more secure flow to less secure flow.

 ## Pre-authorization